literalice/terraform-aws-openshift/README.md

 Builds OpenShift reference archtecture on AWS.

-Now it supports OCP(working for OKD).
+It supports OCP and OKD

 ## Prerequisites

+If you want to use a custom domain for your OpenShift platform,

-* You need to create [Public Route53 Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) for your platform domain. if your master domain is `mycluster.example.com`, a Public Route53 Zone named `mycluster.example.com` is required.
+* You need to create [Public Route53 Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) for your platform domain.
+If your master domain is `mycluster.example.com`, a Public Route53 Zone named `mycluster.example.com` is required.

+When you use nip.io wildcard domain, you don't have to prepare public dns settings.
+See [a example](/examples/nip).

 If you are building a OCP cluster,